The Institute for Religion, Politics & Culture

 The Institute for Religion, Politics, & Culture is a resource for change-makers.
 We are a combination of a think tank, an academic institution, and an advocacy partner.
 We offer resources through intentional research, consulting partnerships, educational opportunities, and creative content.

-Rev. Amanda Henderson
+Rev. Dr. Amanda Henderson

 Director of the Institute for Religion, Politics & Culture